Hemadarshni/Week-3-Introduction-to-Data-Analysis/analysis_report.md

 ##  Key Findings
 - The dataset contains sales data across multiple months
-- Total sales revenue was calculated successfully
+- Total sales revenue was calculated successfully, which came up to 12,365,048.00
 - Laptop was the best-selling product
-- Highest, Lowest, and Average sales were calculated successfully
+- Average Sales Value: 123,650.48, Highest Sales Value: 373,932.00, Lowest Sales Value: 6,540.00 were calculated respectively
-- January was the month with the highest overall sales
+- March was the month with the highest overall sales, up to 4,485,006.00